sayujsa/prime_volley_analysis/README.md

 #### How To Run

 Download Chrome Driver from [here](https://chromedriver.chromium.org/downloads) if not installed already.

-Download all the files and edit the main.py file - change the location of the webdriver (driver_binary_location) and the chrome browser app (binary_app_location) to the correct location on your system.
+Download all the files from the repo and edit the main.py file - change the location of the webdriver (driver_binary_location) and the chrome browser app (binary_app_location) to the correct location on your system.
 In Windows, the webdriver location(driver_binary_location) should contain "/" between directories.
 But for the chrome browser app location(binary_app_location) it should be having regular "\".

 **example :**